PreciousChicken/blog/content/posts/nextcloud-aio-docker-skeleton-change.md

 ## Enter the docker container

-The Nextcloud AIO installation will have started a number of docker containers on your server, we will now enter the one containing the *skeleton* directory where the default files are kept:
+Now we have accessed the server, we need to peel back the layer on the Docker container itself.
+The Nextcloud AIO installation will have started a number of docker containers on your server, to access the one containing the *skeleton* directory where the default files are kept, enter the following command at the terminal:

 ```bash
 sudo docker exec -it nextcloud-aio-nextcloud bash